gato333/viralart/README.md

 babel src_file_path --out-dir es7code/

 #### to save local artsy extracted json files to our local db
-node data/fetchArtsyData.js 'artsy-url-collection-to-parse'
+node data/downloadArtsyData.js 'artsy-url-collection-to-parse'

-#### to save local artsy extracted json files to our local db
-babel-node data/saveArtsyArtToDB.js

 #### to put all artworks in db thru clarifai predict api, save results to db
-babel-node data/consumeClarifaiOnArtwork.js
+babel-node data/analyzeAllArtwork.js

 #### to connect matching artists and artworks already in db
-babel-node data/addArtistArtworkConnection.js
+babel-node data/addRelationsToExisting.js

 ## To do
 - then we can start manipulating the charts three.js

+### To do: done
 - make db generation script data/init.js

-### To do: done
 - fix deployment to heroku, its throwing some errors that we were seeing locally when we were getting stuck with webpack
 - make 3d sphere, and mouse actions for moving it
 - fill out object for data manipulation, circular redux objs